khushi-purwar/WebDev-ProjectKart/README.md

 ## Overview :
 <h3>
   Hello Everyone 👋🏻 Glad to see you all here !!
 I hope everyone is eager to give their best contributions.
-The repository contains the list of awesome✨ & cool web development beginner-friendly✌️ projects! . </h3>
+The repository contains a list of awesome✨ & cool web development beginner-friendly✌️ projects! </h3>

 <br>